fontforge/fontforge/doc/sphinx/ui/menus/elementmenu.rst

 .. _elementmenu.Add-Inflections:

-.. object:: Add Inflections
+.. object:: Add Points Of Inflection

    Not in the bitmap view.
-In the outline view, if any points are selected, this will add points at all points of inflections on splines between selected points.
-In the font view, metrics view (or if nothing is selected in the outline view) it will add all points of inflections to the splines.
+In the outline view, if any points are selected, this will add points at all points of inflection on splines between selected points.
+In the font view, metrics view (or if nothing is selected in the outline view) it will add all points of inflection to the splines.

 .. _elementmenu.AutoTrace: